wso2/docs-is/en/docs/guides/password-mgt/recover-password.md

 -   [Enable the email sending configurations]({{base_path}}/deploy/configure-email-sending) of the WSO2 Identity Server.

     !!! tip
-        Typically, the **AccountConfirmation** template is used to send email notifications.
+        The **AccountConfirmation** template is used to send email notifications.

         You can edit and customize the email template.
 For more information on how to do this, see [Customizing Automated Emails]({{base_path}}/guides/tenants/customize-automated-mails/).